Grand Turk Snorkeling Charters and Cruises

 The unfortunate fact is that cruise visitors to Grand Turk typically have a relatively limited time off the cruise ship, which usually only allows sufficient time for one shore excursion, or a self-guided day tour of the island.

-For those wanting to spend time in the ocean, Grand Turk can be one of the best cruise ship port stop for a snorkeling or boat charter.
+For those wanting to spend time in the ocean, Grand Turk can be one of the best cruise ship port stops for a snorkeling or boat charter.
 The simple fact is other cruise port destinations likely have better shopping, dining, or historical sights, yet very few other cruise ports in the Caribbean surpass Grand Turk’s beaches and offshore reefs.

-As our cruise ship visitor activity guide suggests, we advise that most guests will have the best time if they choose one of four ways to spend the day: rent a car and explore on your own, spend most of the day at the exquisite Governor's Beach, go scuba diving, or take a snorkeling and beach hopping boat tour to Gibbs Cay.
+As our cruise ship visitor activity guide suggests, we advise that most guests will have the best time if they choose one of four ways to spend the day: rent a car and explore on their own, spend most of the day at the exquisite Governor's Beach, go scuba diving, or take a snorkeling and beach hopping boat tour to Gibbs Cay.

 The small island of Grand Turk is surrounded by amazing reefs, with underwater terrains that range from yellow and purple sea fan beds, complex barrier reefs that support a spectrum of fish and corals, and lush seagrass beds with conch, stingrays, and spotted eagle rays.